basilhendroff/truenas-iocage-wordpress/README.md

 5. Set up multisite (optional)

 # freenas-iocage-wordpress
-Script to create an iocage jail on FreeNAS for the latest WordPress release, including Caddy 2.1.1, MariaDB 7.3 and PHP74 scripting language.
+Script to create an iocage jail on FreeNAS for the latest WordPress release, including Caddy 2.1.1, MariaDB 7.3 and PHP 7.4 scripting language.

 This script will create an iocage jail on FreeNAS 11.3 or TrueNAS CORE 12.0 with the latest release of WordPress, along with its dependencies.
 It will configure the jail to store the database and WordPress data outside the jail, so it will not be lost in the event you need to rebuild the jail.